eead-csic-compbio/scripting_linux_shell/session1.md

 - `Ctrl+\` to search and replace a regular expression
 - `Ctrl+k` to cut a line
 - `Ctrl+u` to paste a line
+- `Ctrl+x` to exit the editor and go back to the terminal
 - etc

 There are other more advanced, yet more complex, editors, like `vi` or `emacs`.
 Both of these are very powerful, and very different, and are widely used yet today for programming, OS administration, etc. Our recommendation would be to try these out once that you like and are confortable with something more simple, as `nano`, and you are looking for yet more features.